JuliaPhysics/Measurements.jl/docs/src/appendix.md

 z}\right)_{z = \bar{z}} \sigma_z \right)^2
 ```

-What `Measurements.jl` really does is to calulate the derivatives like
+What `Measurements.jl` really does is to calculate the derivatives like
 ``\partial a/\partial x`` and ``\partial G/\partial x = (\partial G/\partial
 a)(\partial a/\partial x) + (\partial G/\partial b)(\partial b/\partial x)``,
 and store them in the `der` field of ``a`` and ``G`` respectively in order to be